naot97/implement-ml/README.md

 Implemented issues of machine learning without available library

 ## Repository structure
 Repository has organize to Jupyter python files.
 Each file is about one topic of Machine Learning algorithms.
-Each file has implemented IP algorithm and shows input, output images of algorithm.
+Each file has implemented algorithm for particular input and shows output of algorithm.

 ## Table of contents
 * [Naive Bayes classifier](https://github.com/naot97/Implement_Image_Processing/blob/master/Histogram.ipynb)